-Mr P wasn't actively looking to do anything with his pension.
+Mr P wasn't actively looking to do anything with his pension until he spoke with Caledonian.
 And Caledonian was clearly reliant on Options to facilitate things - but for Options' acceptance of the application, Mr P's business wouldn't have been able to proceed.

-In any event, I think it fair to say Mr P should simply have been unable to complete this transaction.
+In any event, I think it's fair to say Mr P should simply have been unable to complete this transaction.
 I don't think any SIPP operator, acting properly, would have dealt with Caledonian.